zabbix-byte/cefpythonX/src/cefpython3.wx/README.txt

-This is a wxPython subpackage for the cefpython3 package that provides an easy to use API for the wxPython GUI library.
+This is a wxPython subpackage for the cefpythonx package that provides an easy to use API for the wxPython GUI library.

 Author: Greg Kacy <grkacy@@gmail.com>